FlavorSoft/CryptoTune/README.md

-# EtherTune
+# CryptoTune
-Python script to automatically find optimized and stable GPU overclock settings to mine Ethereum.
+Python script to automatically find optimized and stable GPU overclock settings to mine Ethereum and other CryptoCoins.

 ## Warning